joskid/azkaban-orchestrator/README.md

 # define the parameters need to pass to the orchestrator
 params = {'date':'20171202'}

-# define the initial pipeline if you need to start orchestration from specific pipeline otherwise pass None
+# define the initial pipeline
+# if you need to start orchestration from a specific pipeline
 initial = None

 client.run(initial, params)